milealeonard/classifeye-web3/README.md

 - IPFS for dataset storage
 - Metamask for dataset encryption + decryption
 - Built on the EVM for actual dataset ownership tracking + purchasing.
 Using solidity.
+- UUPS upgradable contract for initial deployment.
+Can transfer ownership until things are stable, and then will implement a contract that is no longer upgradable.

 Frontend built with tailwind, Next.js, React, Typescript.